Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

-At higher success rate thresholds, implied feasible task duration is much shorter: for example, at an 80\% success rate threshold, predicted task duration never exceeds about five minutes during our period of analysis.
+At higher success rate thresholds, the implied feasible task duration is much shorter: for example, at an 80\% success rate threshold, predicted task duration never exceeds about five minutes during our period of analysis.
 Nonetheless, improvements are rapid at every success rate threshold.
 We illustrate this pace by computing doubling times that we report alongside the figure (doubling times are directly inferred from the linear relationship between log-duration and time in Panel (b)).
-The implied feasible task duration roughly doubles every 3.8 months, with comparatively tight confidence bands.\footnote{Note: the doubling time is also affected by the slope of the logistic curve.
-We illustrate this in Appendix Figure \ref{fig:doubling_time_slope_variation}.
-At the extreme, a nearly flat line shifted just slightly up (and thus comprising almost no additional automation) would exhibit an enormous fast doubling rate.
-As such, our preferred measure of change is the change in success rates over time (Panel (a)), rather than the shift in task-duration at given success rates (Panel (b)).}
+The implied feasible task duration roughly doubles every 2.7 months, indicating rapid improvements in AI capabilities to complete increasingly long-duration tasks (estimated with comparatively tight confidence bands).

+Note, however, that the doubling time also depends on the slope of the logistic curve, as illustrated in Appendix Figure \ref{fig:doubling_time_slope_variation}.
+In the extreme, an almost flat curve shifted only slightly upward, and thus representing virtually no additional automation, would imply an extremely short doubling time.
+As such, our preferred measure of the speed of AI progress is the change in success rates over time (Panel (a)), rather than the shift in task-duration at given success rates (Panel (b)).
+Nevertheless, both measures indicate rapid improvements in AI capabilities.

+Appendix Figure \ref{iso_duration_success_by_release_date_threshold8} replicates Figure \ref{fig:frontier_90_success_by_duration} for LLM outputs of average worker quality (score $\geq 8$) and superior quality (score $=9$), with the superior quality plot featuring different probabilities (30-50\%) due to its overall lower rate of success.
+Progress is even faster at these higher quality thresholds: failure-halving times range from 2.32 to 3.1 years for average-worker quality and from 3.16 to 4.51 years for superior quality.
+The corresponding task-duration doubling times are 2.4 months and 1.6 months, respectively.